-1 [ARTICLE] 3 2 RULEMAKING; ADOPTION AND EFFECTIVENESS OF RULES 3 SECTION 301.
+1 [ARTICLE] 3

+2 RULEMAKING; ADOPTION AND EFFECTIVENESS OF RULES

+3 SECTION 301.
 CURRENT RULEMAKING DOCKET.

-4 (a) In this section, "rule" does not include a rule adopted using the emergency process 5 under Section 309(a) or a rule adopted using the direct final process under Section 309(b).
+4 (a) In this section, "rule" does not include a rule adopted using the emergency process

+5 under Section 309(a) or a rule adopted using the direct final process under Section 309(b).

 6 (b) Each agency shall maintain a current rulemaking docket that is indexed.

 7 (c) A current rulemaking docket must list each pending rulemaking proceeding.
-The 8 docket must state or contain: 9 (1) the subject matter of the proposed rule; 10 (2) notices related to the proposed rule; 11 (3) how comments may be submitted; 12 (4) the time within which comments may be submitted; 13 (5) where comments may be inspected; 14 (6) requests for a public hearing; 15 (7) appropriate information about a public hearing, if any, including the names of 16 the persons making the request; and 17 (8) the timetable for action.
-18 (d) Upon request, the agency shall provide, at a reasonable cost, a written rulemaking 19 docket.
-20 21 22 23 Comment This section is modeled on Minn.
+The

+8 docket must state or contain:

+9 (1) the subject matter of the proposed rule;

+10 (2) notices related to the proposed rule;

+11 (3) how comments may be submitted;

+12 (4) the time within which comments may be submitted;

+13 (5) where comments may be inspected;

+14 (6) requests for a public hearing;

+15 (7) appropriate information about a public hearing, if any, including the names of

+16 the persons making the request; and

+17 (8) the timetable for action.

+18 (d) Upon request, the agency shall provide, at a reasonable cost, a written rulemaking

+19 docket.

+20 Comment

+21 22 23 24 25 26 27 This section is modeled on Minn.
 M.S.A.
 Section 14.366.
-This section and the following section, Section 302 state the minimum docketing and rulemaking record keeping requirements 24 25 26 for all agencies.
+This section and the following section, Section 302 state the minimum docketing and rulemaking record keeping requirements for all agencies.
 This section also recognizes that many agencies use electronic recording and maintenance of dockets and records.
 However, for smaller agencies, the use of electronic recording and maintenance may not be feasible.
-This section therefore permits the use of
+This section therefore permits the use of exclusively written, hard copy dockets.
+The current rulemaking docket is a summary list of

-1 exclusively written, hard copy dockets.
-The current rulemaking docket is a summary list of 2 pending rulemaking proceedings or an agenda referring to pending rulemaking.
-This section 3 includes direct final rules governed by Section 309.
-4 5 SECTION 302.
+pending rulemaking proceedings or an agenda referring to pending rulemaking.
+This section 1 2 includes direct final rules governed by Section 309.
+3 4 SECTION 302.
 AGENCY RECORD IN RULEMAKING PROCEEDING.
-6 (a) An agency shall maintain a rulemaking record for each rule it proposes to adopt.
-The 7 record and materials incorporated by reference must be readily available for public inspection in 8 the central office of the agency and available for public display on the Internet website 9 maintained by the [publisher], unless the record and materials are privileged or exempt from 10 disclosure under state law other than this [act].
-If an agency determines that any part of the 11 rulemaking record cannot practicably be displayed or is inappropriate for public display on the 12 Internet website, the agency shall describe the document and shall note on the Internet website 13 that the document is not displayed.
-14 (b) A rulemaking record must contain: 15 (1) a copy of all publications in the [administrative bulletin] relating to the rule or 16 the proceeding upon which the rule is based; 17 (2) a copy of any part of the rulemaking docket containing entries relating to the 18 rule or the proceeding upon which the rule is based; 19 (3) a copy or an index of written factual material, studies, and reports relied on or 20 consulted by agency personnel in formulating the proposed or final rule; 21 (4) any official transcript of oral presentations made in the proceeding upon 22 which the rule is based or, if not transcribed, any audio recording or verbatim transcript of the 23 presentations, any memorandum summarizing the contents of those presentations prepared by the 24 agency official who presided over the hearing;
+5 (a) An agency shall maintain a rulemaking record for each rule it proposes to adopt.
+6 Unless the record and materials are privileged or exempt from disclosure under the law of this 7 state other than this [act], t\(\frac{1}{2}\) he record and materials incorporated by reference must be readily 8 available for public inspection in the central office of the agency and available for public display 9 on the Internet website maintained by the [publisher]. unless the record and materials are 10 privileged or exempt from disclosure under state law other than this [act].
+If an agency 11 determines that any part of the rulemaking record cannot practicably be displayed or is 12 inappropriate for public display on the Internet website, the agency shall describe the document 13 and shall note on the Internet website that the document is not displayed.
+14 (b) A rulemaking record must contain: 15 (1) a copy of all publications in the [administrative bulletin] relating to the rule or 16 the proceeding upon which the rule is based; 17 (2) a copy of any part of the rulemaking docket containing entries relating to the 18 rule or the proceeding upon which the rule is based; 19 (3) a copy and an index, if prepared, or an index of all written factual material, 20 studies, and reports relied on or consulted by agency personnel in formulating the proposed or 21 final rule; 22 (4) any official transcript of oral presentations made in the proceeding upon 23 which the rule is based or, if not transcribed, any audio recording or verbatim transcript of the 24 presentations, and any memorandum summarizing the contents of those presentations prepared 25 by the agency official who presided over the hearing;